pyvista/pyvista/doc/api/core/misc.rst

 Miscellaneous
 =============

-This micellaneous methods are used to support imaging or data sampling.
+These miscellaneous methods are used to support imaging or data sampling.

 .. autosummary::
    :toctree: _autosummary